 Immediately below the decision we have a level of issues [7], or values [4], which provide the reasons why the decision is made.
 The idea here is that laws are made (and applied) so as to promote social values: whether a value is promoted or not is an issue.
-Where more than one value is involved and they point to different decisions, the conflict needs to resolved.
+Where more than one value is involved and they point to different decisions, the conflict needs to be resolved.
 Sometimes it is appropriate to give priority to one value over another (as in [4]), sometimes a balance needs to be struck (as in [7]).
 Thus the Fourth Amendment exists to protect Privacy, and the automobile exception to enable Law Enforcement: in a particular case the issues will be whether there was sufficient exigency and/or insufficient expectations of privacy.
 Note that the relation between issues may be seen as a matter of ordering, or requiring a balance between the values: there is as yet no consensus on this point [5].

 At the next level down there are a number of factors [1].
-Factors are stereotypical fact patterns which, if present in a case, favour one side or the other by promoting a value.
+Factors are stereotypical fact patterns which, if present in a case, favour one side or the other by promoting a value, and so are used to resolve the issues.
 Factors are required to enable generalisation across the infinitely varied fact situations that can arise, and so permit the comparison of cases.
-The factors are thus used to determine whether values are promoted, and so to resolve the issues.
-Sometimes (as in [1]) it may be convenient to group several factors together under more abstract factors, so that we have two or three layers of factors, moving from the base level factors through more abstract factors, before reaching the issues.
+Sometimes (as in [1]) it may be convenient to group several factors together under more abstract factors, so that we may have two or three layers of factors, moving from the base level factors through more abstract factors, before reaching the issues.